pforret/bashew_github_action/README.md

     -h|--height <?>  : [option] screenshot height  [default: 720]
     <action>         : [choice] action to perform  [options: gha:before,gha:execute,gha:after,check,env,update]
 Check for latest version - git@github.com:pforret/bashew_github_action.git
 ### TIPS & EXAMPLES
-* use bashew_github_action gha:before to install all necessary software before running the main payload bashew_github_action gha:before
+* use "bashew_github_action gha:before" to install all necessary software before running the main payload bashew_github_action gha:before
-* use bashew_github_action gha:execute to run the main payload of the action bashew_github_action gha:execute
+* use "bashew_github_action gha:execute" to run the main payload of the action bashew_github_action gha:execute
-* use bashew_github_action gha:after to check in and commit results to repo bashew_github_action gha:after
+* use "bashew_github_action gha:after" to check in and commit results to repo bashew_github_action gha:after
-* use bashew_github_action check to check if this script is ready to execute and what values the options/flags are bashew_github_action check
+* use "bashew_github_action check" to check if this script is ready to execute and what values the options/flags are bashew_github_action check
-* use bashew_github_action env to generate an example .env file bashew_github_action env > .env
+* use "bashew_github_action env" to generate an example .env file bashew_github_action env > .env
-* use bashew_github_action update to update to the latest version bashew_github_action update
+* use "bashew_github_action update" to update to the latest version bashew_github_action update
 * >>> bash script created with pforret/bashew
 * >>> for bash development, also check IO:print pforret/setver and pforret/IO:progressbar